 After a consultation with Dr. Florsheim, Jessica is the primary resource for clients to relay questions, updates, and concerns about their pets.
 She reaches out to provide post-appointment follow-up then will remain as an ally through the journey of resolving behavior issues.
 Jessica lives for the breakthrough moments when people rebuild and strengthen the connection with their pets to realize their dream of a healthy, happy relationship with their animals.

 Jessica was born and raised in Garland,Tx.
 She graduated with honors from Texas A&M University with a Bachelor’s in Biomedical Sciences.
 After working with a variety of animal species, Jessica developed an interest in animal behavior.
 She hopes to become a Veterinary Technician Specialist in Behavior and is currently in school in a Veterinary Technology licensing program.

 In her free time, Jessica enjoys practicing martial arts, watching movies, sports, and lounging around with her Lab-Whippet mix Esmeralda (“Ezzy”).

 LVT, CBCC-KA, Fear Free Certified

-Cathy started her career as a licensed veterinary technician for the Dallas Zoo in 1996.
+Cathy started her career as a veterinary technician for the Dallas Zoo in 1996.
 In 2009, she was promoted to hospital manager.
-Working at the zoo channeled Cathy’s interest in animal behavior: While collecting a blood sample from a rhinoceros who stood calmly along a fence, Cathy had an “a-ha” moment.
+Working at the zoo channeled Cathy’s interest in animal behavior: While collecting a blood sample from a rhinoceros that stood calmly along a fence, Cathy had an “a-ha” moment.
 Why are dogs, cats and horses so commonly terrified during veterinary exams, when rhinos, tigers and elephants are routinely examined voluntarily?
 The answer, of course, is that the zoo uses positive reinforcement.
 By contrast, too often “force” is an accepted practice with our domestic friends.